-2. Request a private class in your home or work place with any of our chefs, costing £245 (£35 per person and free for the host).
+2. Request a private class in your home with any of our chefs, costing £280.
 We bring portable stoves and kitchen utensils to a client’s kitchen and will do the washing up.

-3. Request a class hosted at Pembroke House, SE17 1QR available on Monday or Thursday evenings for £280 (£35 per person, including the cost of venue hire).
+3. Request a class hosted at Pembroke House, SE17 1QR available on Monday or Thursday evenings for £330 (with cost of venue hire).